gru-lucy/user-serach-app/README.md

   - Email
   - Phone
   - Company name
-- Search users by name.
+- Search users by email.
 - View detailed information for each user.

 ## Technologies Used